herohiralal/HiraTools/HiraTools/HiraPoolTool/readme.md

 #### 6. Unloading

-> It only makes sense to clear the pool up when not needed, so you can use this to unload all of the pool's resources:
+> It only makes sense to clear the pool up when not needed, so you can use this to destroy all pooled and loaned instances.
 ```c#
 pool.UnloadResource();
 ```

-> This will also clear all the pooled instances, regardless whether they are currently pooled or not.
+**NOTE: Unloading resources will destroy ALL instances of the pooled object, regardless whether they are still inside the pool, or outside.**